Advance Care Planning

 You do not need a lawyer to complete these forms.
 Once completed, you will be asked for a copy to include in your medical record so that your wishes can be communicated to the medical team.

-The Department of Social Work also has an advance care planning workbook that will guide you through the process, and help you think through the types of care you would like to receive at every stage of your treatment.
+The Social Work department also has an advance care planning workbook that will guide you through the process, and help you think through the types of care you would like to receive at every stage of your treatment.

 Adjust as your medical condition changes.
 Advance care planning is an ongoing process.
 You can always change your mind and re-evaluate your treatment goals as needed.

-To learn more about advance directives, the advance care planning process or to speak with someone about end-of-life concerns, contact the Department of Social Work at 713-792-6195, or tell your nurse or doctor that you'd like to speak with a social work counselor.
+To learn more about advance directives, the advance care planning process or to speak with someone about end-of-life concerns, contact the Social Work department at 713-792-6195, or tell your nurse or doctor that you'd like to speak with a social work counselor.

 Video Gallery